 Mintos.com is a Latvian based peer to peer marketplace that links borrowers with lenders.
 Mintos offers various loans including contracts, car loans, small business loans and invoice financing.

-Moreover, all loans on the platform are not being provided by Mintos itself, but rather by outsider loan originators or simply put a third party loan originator.
+All loans on the platform are not being provided by Mintos itself, but rather by outsider loan originators or simply put a third party loan originator.
 Accordingly, certain loan originators can offer a purchase back assurance, which implies that if the loan is deferred for 60 days.

 Why i like Mintos?